French Socialists call for weaker euro, eased EU budget rules

 Brussels has given France two more years to bring its budget deficit below a ceiling of 3 percent of output after Paris acknowledged it could not meet the goal this year.

-In return, it wants overhauls of France's state pension provision and its rigid labour market - both areas where efforts by past governments have triggered protests and strikes.
+In return, it wants overhauls of France's state pension provision and its rigid labor market - both areas where efforts by past governments have triggered protests and strikes.

 (Editing by Robin Pomeroy)